pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/14-non-power-multiplex-stabilization-under-constraint.md

 Environmental conditions do not create this architecture; they reveal its viability.

-Developmental contexts characterized by saturated hierarchies—where attention, prestige, protection, or rescue are already occupied—select against competitive solutions.
+Developmental contexts characterized by saturated hierarchies where attention, prestige, protection, or rescue are already occupied select against competitive solutions.
 In such environments, contesting hierarchy is metabolically expensive and exposure-heavy.
 Rivalry destabilizes the self without reorganizing the field.

 Under these constraints, upward asymmetry becomes the safest regulatory option.
 Proximity to value stabilizes more reliably than competition for it.
 Hierarchy is treated as fixed rather than negotiable.
 Regulation is achieved not by altering rank, but by anchoring beneath it.